The Process

 I look at business ownership through a different lens.
 I went to school for environmental studies and thought my path would lead me towards a career in environmental education or agriculture.

 It wasn’t until shortly after I started this business that I began to see the niche that pottery could have in the environmental movement and slow food revolution alike.
-My work is rooted in holistic sustainability, and I feel strongly about using my platform and role as an artist and business owner to create dialogue around conscious consumerism and social/environmental — all while exploring what it means to resist late stage capitalism while selling “things”.
+My work is rooted in holistic sustainability, and I feel strongly about using my platform and role as an artist and business owner to create dialogue around conscious consumerism and social/environmental well-being.
 I believe the role of the craftsman is paramount to a shift in consumerism as well as the health of our local communities and economies.
 With growth, and as I refine and evolve my mission as a potter, I look to add to and support these movements as much as I can.

 holistic sustainability